danialafjeh/Project-9-Email-Sender/README.md

 # 💻 About Project #9

 [Complete Guide | Run this project on your computer](https://github.com/danialafjeh/Run-My-Projects-Locally)<br>
 Projects are numbered in development order.
-Higher numbers represent newer projects with increasing complexity and more advanced backend tools/concepts.
+Higher numbers represent newer projects that introduce new backend tools, concepts, and increasing levels of complexity throughout my learning journey.

 # Email Sender System